sguillory6/ecsworkshop/content/capacity_providers/_index.md

 - For an EC2 backed ECS service, we will implement Cluster Auto Scaling by increasing the task count of a service beyond the capacity available.
 This will require the backend EC2 infrastucture to scale to meet the demand, which the ECS cluster autoscaler will handle.

+- For an EC2 backed ECS service that employs a mix of on-demand and spot instances, we will implement a strategy to over provision our service by 33% using spot instances for the over provisioned portion to save on costs.
+This example will demonstrate the use of multiple Capacity Providers in a cluster and the concept of assigning weights to Capacity Providers.

+- For an EC2 backed ECS service, we will implement a Cluster Auto Scaling strategy that balances our tasks across availability zones regardless of the state of the architecture, achieving an application-driven approach to development as opposed to an infrastructure-driven approach.

 Let's get started!